cwshugg/fops.vim/README.md

 :File ~/.bashrc
 ```

+### `FileEdit`

+TODO
+TODO - ADD DOCS FOR NEW COMMANDS
+TODO - ADD '-ep' or '--edit-push' TO ALL COMMANDS, SO STACK CAN BE PUSHED TO FROM ANYWHERE
+TODO

 ### `FilePath`

 Displays the full path of your buffer's current file, or the full path of *any*